apostrophecms/apostrophe-documentation/tutorials/getting-started/setting-up-your-environment.md

 ## Install the Software

->**These instructions are for MacOS X v10.9 or later.** MacOS X is the preferred platform for Apostrophe CMS development.
-Windows users can use this lovely [HOWTO for Windows](../howtos/windows.md) contributed by Michael Brown to get everything setup.
-Linux users can get going by installing the same operating system packages required by our [deployment HOWTO](../intermediate/deployment.md).
+>MacOS X is the most popular platform for Apostrophe CMS development, but there are plenty of developers using Linux or Windows.
+For MacOS 10.9 or newer, continue with the instructions below.
+Windows users can use this lovely [HOWTO for Windows](../howtos/windows.md) contributed by Michael Brown to get everything set up, and Linux users can get going by installing the same operating system packages required by our [deployment HOWTO](../intermediate/deployment.md).

 First we'll install the following software: